 The Protein Crystallography Beamline at CAMD

 The GCPCC beamline at CAMD is back on line.
-The wiggler that produces the x-rays for the beamline is back from being rebuilt in Novosibirsk Russia.
-It has been reinstalled in the ring and passed all tests.
+The new multipole wiggler that produces the x-rays for the beamline has been installed in the ring and passed all tests.
+The beamline has been relocated 90 deg. around the ring to use the new more powerful x-ray source.

 For more information see the News section of CAMD's web site